 Deacons are required by Canon Law to make an annual retreat.
-The Diaconate Office schedules an annual retreat, which is to be paid for by the deacon's assigned parish or agency.
+The Diaconate Doffice schedules an annual retreat, which is to be paid for by the deacon's assigned parish or agency.
 Wives are expected to attend this retreat as guests of the Office of the Diaconate.
-A retreat is considered as a definite time spent away from one's normal life for the purpose of reconnecting in prayer and reflection with God.
-A retreat typically consists of at least one overnight stay, away from home and is coordinated through a retreat director.

 - Deacons with faculties in the Diocese are expected to attend the annual Diaconate retreat coordinated through the Diaconate Office.
 Periodically a deacon may wish to be excused from the retreat.
-To do so, he must contact the Director of Deacon Personnel directly and provide sufficient reason to be excused and provide information for an alternative retreat. - If, with permission, the deacon participates in a retreat, not coordinated through the local Diaconate office, a written acknowledgement of the retreat must be submitted to the diaconate office as a way of maintaining the diocesan records of the deacon. - Deacons are strongly encouraged to participate in additional retreats or days of reflection for the sake of spiritual development in addition to the annual retreat.
+To do so, he must contact the Director of the Diaconate directly and provide sufficient reason to be excused, and provide information for an alternative retreat. - 2) If, with permission, the deacon participates in a retreat, not coordinated through the local Diaconate office, a written acknowledgement of the retreat must be submitted to the diaconate office as a way of maintaining the diocesan records of the deacon. - 3) Deacons are strongly encouraged to participate in additional retreats or days of reflection for the sake of spiritual development in addition to the annual retreat.